muratk5n/thirdwave/en/README.md

 ---

 Mapping software Leaflet is great, but it needs backend connectivity.
-That spiffy zoom-in/out feature doesn't work by magic..
+That spiffy dynamic zoom-in feature doesn't work by magic..
 It gets additional data as needed from a server to make that happen.

 ---